tower1ight/World/Misc/Research System.md

 aliases:
 ---

-# What is this
+# What are we doing here
 - **Scientific:** This research system is one interested in the production of knowledge rather than mechanical tools or advantages.
 As such it is best geared for characters interesting in field research
 - **Contracted:** This system imagines a player in the context of a broader ecosystem of research, one organized by larger and more powerful entities than the players, completed projects
-- **Auxiliary:** We aren't playing a game about research, and more often than not research is something only one of your players will make a cornerstone of their character, this should be something light and the timeline of an
+- **Auxiliary:** We aren't playing game about research, if we were this would have a larger wordcount.
+If I'm doing my job correctly this system is short to explain, and easy to perform by the player.
+This does h

 # Rolls
 This system works best when research is a collaboration